 When it comes to small pieces of equipment which are handed out on an hourly basis why not get your students to name them?
 That way you can have a ‘register’ for the headphone splitters and if any are missing it’s much easier and more fun to track down: “Has anyone seen Brian?”….”Lola’s missing again…” (image credit: Kayleigh Griffiths)

-When it comes to the final couple of weeks in the summer, there is usually one big question: What shall we put on the display boards?
+What do you have on your music classroom walls?
 Although some teachers will quote research to say that display boards in the secondary classroom are a waste of time, most schools do insist on boards being filled, and I personally think it’s more pleasant to teach in a room with something on the walls.
 So if you’re going to the effort of creating displays, why not make it work to your advantage: here’s an opportunity to create a resource that pupils can use if they’re stuck and you’re busy helping another student.
 These ideas might get you inspired:

 • Technology/keyboard help board.
 This can be geared towards whichever software programmes and DAWs your department use.
 Why not have Sibelius keyboard shortcut posters and handy how-to guides to save students time waiting for you and getting distracted.

-Download FREE SIbelius and Dorico shortcut cards here.
+Download FREE Sibelius, MuseScore, Noteflight, GarageBand and Dorico shortcut posters here.

 (Credit: Rose Bradshaw)